Benchmark

 Without SCIM, former employees or role-changed users may retain AI access—creating silent security gaps.

-How does CustomGPT support enterprise authentication?
+How does CustomGPT.ai support enterprise authentication?

 • Enable SAML or OIDC-based SSO